 Grafton, Massachusetts

-The first scientific paper suggesting these harmful effects of alcohol came out of France in 1968.
+The first scientific paper suggesting these harmful effects of alcohol during pregnancy came out of France in 1968.
 This new idea was not widely accepted.
 Then, in 1973, an independent group (Jones, et al. Lancet 1:1267, 1973) published a study detailing the patterns of malformation found in the offspring of alcoholic mothers.
 The mounting evidence was persuasive, and the newly recognized entity was named fetal alcohol syndrome.

 Alcohol is now recognized as the most common major destructive environmental agent to which a fetus is likely to be exposed.
 It is directly responsible for 10-20% of mental deficiency with IQ's in the 50-80 range, and one in six cases of cerebral palsy.